LeonidShamarin/Online_shop_angular/README.md

 ## Project Description

-Online Shop Angular is a web application developed using the Angular framework that provides a platform for users to browse and purchase products online.
+Online Shop Angular is a web application developed using the Angular framework that provides a platform for users to browse products online.
 The application features a user-friendly interface, allowing customers to easily navigate through various products and view product details.

 ## Features